We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 - Before the kids come over, head for the library and stock up on some great books to read to them, such as Little Women, Little Men, and Jo’s Boys, all by Louisa May Alcott; The Chronicles of Narnia series by CS Lewis; and The Boxcar Children mystery books set by Gertrude Chandler Warner.
 For the younger ones, all of the Amelia Bedelia books by Peggy Parish are often easily available and your grandkids of all ages will love them.
 You might check out some interesting holiday stories as well.
 Librarians will often gather their collection of Christmas books all together in one area to make it easy to pick and choose.

-- Provide paper, pencils, and stickers and have them create their own story books.
+- Provide paper, pencils, and stickers, or pre-buy some of the cool blank books and have them create their own story books.
 Maybe they could write a story about an adventure set in wild and wooly snowy holiday weather.

 - Plan a scavenger hunt around the house, using clues you’ve prepared in advance.
 Have some fun surprises at the end of it.
 Either cute toys from the Dollar Store or yummy Christmas Sugar cookies.
 For that matter, combine the hunt with a fun time of having cookies ready to make with your grandchildren, either by having a Sugar Cookie recipe or refrigerator sugar cookies at the end of it.